Perpetual Altas basketball: PHCR days

 The Perpetual Help College of Rizal joined the NCAA in 1984.
 In 1989, the Altas faced defending champions San Sebastian Stags.
 Bannered by Most Valuable Player Eric Clement Quiday and Bong Hawkins, they took the Stags to all three games in the Finals before losing.

 UPHR days

 Now called University of Perpetual Help Rizal (UPHR), the Altas made it to the playoffs in the turn of the millennium.
 With the #1 seed in the second NCAA Final Four and led by Jojo Manalo, the Altas were eliminated by the JRC Heavy Bombers.
 In the next year, UPHR finished second in the elimination round, but fell again in the semifinals to the Benilde Blazers.

 Perpetual next made it to the Finals in 2004, where they lost to the PCU Dolphins.
 The Altas were then coached by Bai Cristobal and bannered by Dominador Javier.
 Renamed as University of Perpetual Help System DALTA (UPHSD), the Altas missed the playoffs for seven years.
 Cristobal left the team after the 2008 season.
-Replaced by Boris Aldeguer, the Altas were hampered by eligiblity issues on its players, which led to Aldeguer's resignation days before the 2011 season started.
+Replaced by Boris Aldeguer, the Altas were hampered by eligibility issues on its players, which led to Aldeguer's resignation days before the 2011 season started.